-Pandemic Enrollment Declines at Oregon Community CollegesDecember 16, 2020 Enrollment at Oregon higher education institutions declined in fall 2020 amid the COVID-19 pandemic and it’s economic fallout.
-The enrollment drop affected community colleges much more significantly, declining 23% since fall 2019.
-Every Oregon community college had a lower headcount compared with last year, as of the fourth week of fall term.
-Most state universities also saw declines, with university enrollment down about 4% statewide.
-In addition to the continuing effects of COVID-19, September’s disastrous wildfires likely affected fall enrollment; some of the largest declines in fall enrollment occurred at institutions close to blazes that continued to threaten communities and fill the skies with smoke as the fall term got underway.
+Pandemic Enrollment Declines at Oregon Community CollegesDecember 21, 2021 Enrollment at Oregon higher education institutions stabilized in fall 2021 after a large decline in fall 2020 amid the COVID-19 pandemic and its economic fallout.
+The enrollment drop affected community colleges much more significantly than four-year colleges and universities, declining 24% since fall 2019.
+Every Oregon community college had a lower headcount compared with prior to the pandemic, as of the fourth week of fall term.
+Most state universities also saw declines since 2019, with university enrollment down about 5% statewide.

-Community college headcount enrollment has been declining for some time, but the plunge this fall was a significant acceleration of that trend.
-The total student full-time equivalent (FTE) at Oregon community colleges dropped 19% between fall 2019 and fall 2020.
+Community college headcount enrollment has been declining for some time, but the plunge in 2020 was a significant acceleration of that trend.
+Headcounts didn’t recover that loss in fall 2021.
+The total student full-time equivalent (FTE) at Oregon community colleges dropped 19% between fall 2019 and fall 2020 and stayed at the lower level in fall 2021.
 This measure sums the total clock hours in which all students are enrolled, divided by 510 for a full-time equivalent.
-It, too, has been on a slow downward trajectory, with a sharper decline in fall 2020.
+Total FTE dropped below 20,000 in 2021, down from 34,000 in 2012.

-The magnitude of some colleges’ fall enrollment declines is startling.
-Enrollment at three community colleges dropped more than 40%, with enrollment at Clatsop Community College, already one of the smallest college in the state, dropping by more than half.
-Another very small college, Oregon Coast Community College, had 45% fewer students enrolled in fall 2020 compared with a year ago.
-Rogue Community College is a mid-size college, and its enrollment dropped 41%.
+Declines in fall enrollment affected all community colleges, and 11 out of 17 lost more than 20% compared with 2019.
+The magnitude of some colleges’ enrollment declines since 2019 is startling.
+Enrollment at three community colleges dropped more than 35%, with enrollment at Clatsop Community College, already one of the smallest colleges in the state, dropping to about half its former enrollment.
+Another very small college, Oregon Coast Community College, had 40% fewer students enrolled in fall 2021 compared with 2019.
+Rogue Community College is a mid-size college, and its enrollment dropped 35%.

 Total headcount enrollment dropped 12% in the 2019-2020 academic year as early effects of the pandemic disrupted classrooms and most education moved online in the spring.
-While every age group had a lower headcount in the 2019-2020 academic year than the prior year, some interesting trends emerged.
-Students ages 18 to 21, who made up 22% of the 2018-2019 community college student population, saw the smallest decrease in their enrollment in the 2019-2020 year, dropping just 6%.
-The steepest drop was a 19% decline in enrollment among those ages 50 to 64, followed by a drop of 16% among those ages 65 and over.
-These older students seem to have stepped to the sidelines to a greater degree as the pandemic emerged.
+Enrollment dropped even more in 2020-2021, with total headcounts in the first full academic year of the pandemic coming in 32% below the level in 2018-2019.
+While every age group had a lower headcount in the 2020-2021 academic year than two years prior, some interesting trends emerged.
+Students ages 18 to 21, who made up 22% of the 2018-2019 community college student population, saw the smallest decrease in their enrollment by the 2020-2021 year, dropping 20%.
+The steepest drop was a 60% decline in enrollment among those ages 65 and over, followed by a drop of 48% among those ages 50 to 64.
+These older students stepped to the sidelines to a greater degree as the pandemic emerged and continued.

-Shorter-term training appears to have been more significantly impacted by the pandemic than longer-term associate degrees, at least so far.
-The number of postsecondary certificates granted by Oregon’s 17 community colleges dropped 15% in the 2019-2020 academic year, to 7,138.
-The number of associate degrees awarded fell 5% to 12,200.
+Shorter-term training has been more significantly impacted by the pandemic than longer-term associate degrees, at least so far.
+The number of postsecondary certificates granted by Oregon’s 17 community colleges dropped 26% by the 2020-2021 academic year, to 6,234.
+The number of associate degrees awarded fell 5% to 12,224.

 What Does Declining College Enrollment Mean for the Workforce?

-It’s likely that the steep drop in enrollment in 2020 is due not to underlying lack of demand for higher education, but due to short-term disruptions amid unprecedented economic and social impacts of the pandemic.
-However, the results of training fewer people now, amid the fallout from record-shattering job losses in March and April 2020 and the slow jobs recovery since, could have implications for workers and businesses down the road.
+It’s likely that the steep drop in enrollment in 2020 and 2021 is due, not to underlying lack of demand for higher education, but due to short-term disruptions amid unprecedented economic and social impacts of the pandemic, and the abundance of job opportunities in the labor market as we close out 2021.
+However, the results of training fewer people now could have implications for workers and businesses down the road.